nwtime/ntpwww/content/en/archives/4.2.8-series/autokey.md

 Autokey is designed to authenticate servers to clients, not the other way around as in SSH.
 An Autokey server can support an authentication scheme such as the Trusted Certificate (TC) scheme described in RFC 5906, while a client is free to choose between the various options.
 It is important to understand that these provisions are optional and that selection of which option is at the discretion of the client.
 If the client does not require authentication, it is free to ignore it, even if some other client of the same server elects to participate in either symmetric key or public key cryptography.

 Autokey uses industry standard X.509 public certificates, which can be produced by commercial services, utility programs in the OpenSSL software library, and the [<tt>ntp-keygen</tt>](/archives/4.2.8-series/keygen) utility program in the NTP software distribution.
-A certificate includes the subject name of the client, the issuer name of the server, the public key of the client and the time period over which the the public and private keys are valid.
+A certificate includes the subject name of the client, the issuer name of the server, the public key of the client and the time period over which the public and private keys are valid.
 All Autokey hosts have a self-signed certificate with the Autokey name as both the subject and issuer.
 During the protocol, additional certificates are produced with the Autokey host name as subject and the host that signs the certificate as issuer.

 There are two timeouts associated with the Autokey scheme.
 The _key list timeout_ is set by the <tt>automax</tt> command, which specifies the interval between generating new key lists by the client or server.
 The default timeout of about 1.1 hr is appropriate for the majority of configurations and ordinarily should not be changed.
 The _revoke timeout_ is set by the <tt>revoke</tt> command, which specifies the interval between generating new server private values.
 It is intended to reduce the vulnerability to cryptanalysis; however, new values require the server to encrypt each client cookie separately.
 The default timeout of about 36 hr is appropriate for most servers, but might be too short for national time servers.